ibm-cloud-docs/databases-for-redis/high-availability.md

 By default, data persistence is enabled on all deployments and your data is written to disk.
 The data persistence model uses [preamble snapshots and AOF (Append Only File)](https://redis.io/topics/persistence).
 The interval for Redis to write to disk (fsync) is set to [once every second](https://redis.io/topics/persistence#how-durable-is-the-append-only-file).

+You can turn off data persistence, which is useful for [configuring Redis as a cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache).

 ## Application-level High-Availability

 Applications that communicate over networks and cloud services are subject to transient connection failures.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.